danielopq/card/README.md

 ## Overview

-Exercise for a Chanel products website.
-The elements have been built according to the images provided.
-The website is built with HTML and CSS.
+This website is optimized for both desktop and mobile users (480px).
+The elements are arranged according to the provided images.
+It is built using HTML and CSS.

 ### Screenshot